aws/aws-fpga/FAQs.md

 AWS itselfs includes the PCIe interface for the FPGA, and necessary FPGA management functionality.
 One of the four DRAM interface controllers is included in the Shell, while the three other DRAM interface controllers is expected to be instanciated in the Custom Logic code (A design choice that was made to achieve optimal utilization of FPGA resources from placement perspective)

 **Q: What is an AFI?**

 An AFI stands for Amazon FPGA Image.
-That is the compiled FPGA code that is loaded into an FPGA for performing the Custom Logic function created by the developer.
+That is the compiled FPGA code that is loaded into an FPGA in AWS for performing the Custom Logic function created by the developer.
 AFIs are maintained by AWS according to the AWS account that created them.
 An AFI ID is used to reference a particular AFI from an F1 instance.

-The AFI ID is used to indicate the AFI that should be loaded into a specific FPGA within the instance.
+The developer can create multiple AFIs at no extra cost, up to a defined limited (typically 100 AFIs per AWS account).
+An AFI can be loaded as many FPGAs as the developer wants.

+A given instance can only load AFIs that has been assoicated with the instance or with the AMI that created the instance.
+Please refer to AFI documentation in [AWS AFI docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AFI)

 **Q: Are there examples for getting started on accelerators?**

 Yes, examples are in the [examples directory](./hdk/cl/examples):

-The [cl_hello_world example](.hdk/cl/examples/cl_hello_world) is an RTL/Verilog simple example to build and test the CL development process, it does not use any of the external interfaces of the FPGA except the PCIe.
+The [cl_hello_world example](./hdk/cl/examples/cl_hello_world) is an RTL/Verilog simple example to build and test the CL development process, it does not use any of the external interfaces of the FPGA except the PCIe.

-The [cl_simple example]((.hdk/cl/examples/cl_simple) provides an expanded example for testing access to the DRAM interfaces.
+The [cl_simple example](.hdk/cl/examples/cl_simple) provides an expanded example for testing access to the DRAM interfaces.

 **Q: How do I get access to AWS FPGA Developer AMI?**